Risersoft/CRM/pages/CRMWeb/crm_measurementproperty.md

 ## Create

-You can create Dispatch by following the given steps:
+You can create measurement property by following the given steps:

 **STEP-1**: Click on **Master → Measurement Property→ New Measurement Property**.
 Measurement Property form will appear.